Cystic Fibrosis European Network

 Analysis and reporting

-The laboratories have about 8 weeks to analyze the samples with the detection assay they routinely use and should submit written reports and raw data by November 30.
+The laboratories have about 8 weeks to analyze the samples with the detection assay they routinely use and should submit written reports and raw data.
 These reports and raw data should be uploaded via an electronic datasheet, available when the laboratory logs in to the CF Network website.
-The CF Network strongly advises NOT to send reports and raw data by post or via e-mail.
+The CF Network strongly advises NOT to send reports and raw data by postal mail or e-mail.

 Report: